Jeffro80/Assessments_Analyser/README.md

 % figures in file names for extracted students are not always correct.
 E.g. .29 will be saved as '29%' due to rounding of floats.

+## Identify Expired Students At Most X% Completion

+Identifies expired students that have at most the passed % of course completed and have not had their entry on the Assessments_<Course_Code> tab of the Enrolments Google Sheet updated.
+Graduated students are removed from the output.

+### Required Files

+- Analysis File
+- Assessments Download File
+- Graduation Dates File

+### Notes

+% figures in file names for extracted students are not always correct.
+E.g. .29 will be saved as '29%' due to rounding of floats.

 ## Identify Expired Students 0% Completion

 Identifies expired students that have 0% of course completed and have not had their